Arin004joshi/dsa-prep/HackerRank/Medium/Arrays - DS/NOTES.md

           Array Reversal

-          - Summary: The code utilizes vectors (dynamic arrays) to store and manipulate integer data.
-It first reads an integer array from standard input, then uses the STL `reverse` function to reverse the array's elements in-place.
-Finally, it writes the reversed array to standard output, handling spacing appropriately.
+          - Summary: The code uses vectors (dynamic arrays) to store and manipulate integer data.
+It first reads an array of integers from standard input, then reverses the array using the STL `reverse` function.
+Finally, it writes the reversed array to standard output.
+Helper functions handle input string trimming and splitting.

-          - Time Complexity: O(n), where n is the length of the input array.
-This is because the `reverse` function operates on each element of the array once, and the input and output operations take linear time.
+          - Time Complexity: O(n), where n is the number of elements in the input array.
+This is because the `reverse` function, and the input/output loops all iterate linearly through the array once.
-          - Space Complexity: O(n), where n is the length of the input array.
-This is due to the storage of the input and output vectors.
-The auxiliary space used by the `reverse` function is constant.
+          - Space Complexity: O(n), where n is the number of elements in the input array.
+This is due to the space used by the input array and the reversed array.
+The helper functions have minimal space overhead.